ISO 80369 Small-Bore Connector Standards

 ISO 80369-3 Enteral Feeding

 Enteral is the first clinical application to make the transition to new, safer connectors.
-The New Enteral Feeding Connectors have been designed to improve patient safety and reduce the risk of enteral feeding misconnections.
+ISO 80369-3 enteral feeding connectors have been designed to improve patient safety and reduce the risk of feeding misconnections.
 The new standard has changed the configuration of the male and female connectors.
-These enteral connectors are larger and will not allow connectivity with the male luer or female luer connectors that meet the ISO 594 standards or any other connectors for any other clinical use.
+The enteral connectors are larger and will not allow connectivity with the male luer or female luer connectors that meet the ISO 594 standards or any other connectors for any other clinical use.
 They also provide a locking feature that signals the appropriate connection and stays in place.
 Administration sets and syringes have a female connector end that fit into a male patient-access feeding tube port.

-All enteral connectors including feeding tubes, administration sets, and medication, flush, and bolus feed syringes are expected to comply with the new ISO standard.
-Enteral-specific syringes will also be required to connect to the new enteral feeding connector for medication, flush, and bolus feed syringes.
+All enteral connectors including feeding tubes, administration sets, and medication, flush and bolus feed syringes are expected to comply with ISO 80369-3.
+Enteral-specific syringes will also be required to connect to the enteral feeding connector for medication, flush and bolus feed syringes.

 Future Changes for Urinary Catheters